 Prospective clients should study the following risk warnings very carefully.
-Please note that we do not explore or explain all the risks involved when dealing in Financial Instruments.
+Please note that we do not explore or explain all the risks involved when dealing with Financial Instruments.

-We outline the general nature of the risks of dealing in Financial Instruments on a fair and non-misleading basis.
+We outline the general nature of the risks of dealing with Financial Instruments on a fair and non-misleading basis.

 - The Customer shall be responsible for the risks of financial losses caused by the failure of information, communication, electronic, and other systems.
 The result of any system failure may be that the order is either not executed according to his instructions or it is not executed at all.
 The Company does not accept any liability in the case of such a failure.

 - While trading through the client terminal, the Customer shall be responsible for the risks of financial losses caused by:

 (a) The customer’s or the Company’s hardware or software failure, malfunction, or misuse.

 (b) Poor internet connection either on the side of the Customer or the Company or both, or interruptions or transmission blackouts or public electricity network failures or hacker attacks, an overload of connection.

 (c) The wrong settings in the client terminal.